SubodhBagde/Docker-Project-Hub/multi-stage-docker-build-golang/Readme.md

 </br >

-We can see that the size of the docker image has drastically reduced my using multi stage docker build method.
+We can see that the size of the docker image is 1.96MB which has drastically reduced my using multi stage docker build method.

 </br>